 If the accident is minor, pull over as soon as you can do so safely.
 Assess the damage to the vehicles, if any, and exchange information with the other driver.
 In most cases, all drivers involved will report a claim to their insurance company, but you don’t have to.

 If there are no injuries and the damage is minimal, you may want to take care of the repairs yourself without involving the car insurance companies or the police.
 If one driver is clearly at fault, they may offer to reimburse the other driver for the cost of the repairs.
-Before you decide whether to file an insurance claim, consider that what might seem like negligible damage at first glance may turn out to be something more serious.
+Before you decide whether to file an insurance claim, consider that what might seem like small damage at first glance may turn out to be something more serious.